-Here are answers to the common questions and problems of Imagine (formerly DreamSpark) and Fusion users.
-Keep in mind that the College of Computing and TSO only manage the Imagine license and authorization into the ELMS system.
-TSO is unable to support your specific installation of the software available in this program, and download, installation, and usage issues may ultimately be the responsibility of Kivuto Solutions (formerly E-Academy), Microsoft, or VMWare.
-See Microsoft's Imagine FAQ for additional information.
+Here are answers to the common questions and problems of VMWare Fusion users (OnTheHub).
+Keep in mind that the College of Computing and TSO only manage the VMWare Fusion license and authorization into the ELMS system.
+TSO is unable to support your specific installation of the software available in this program, and download, installation, and usage issues may ultimately be the responsibility of Kivuto Solutions (formerly E-Academy), or VMWare.

 If you have a question not found here please submit it (and by all means, if you have an answer please submit that as well so that we can share the information).
 You can contact us at firstname.lastname@example.org.

 Q: Who is eligible for this program?

 A: To be eligible for this program, you must be currently enrolled in a College of Computing class for credit or be a College of Computing faculty member.

 Q: It's the beginning of the semester and I am eligible, so why am I unable to login?

 A: At the end of each semester, Imagine access is wiped and then reloaded with the new class rolls.
 There is a lag between the time of the wipe and the reload while we wait for class rolls to be finalized (approximately 3 weeks into the semester).
 As long as you're enrolled in a CS or CSE class this semester, access will be regranted to you.